Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

 #### Prerequisites

 - An attribute set has been created, see [Create an attribute set](#create-an-attribute-set).
-- At least one additional attribute has been created, see [Create an attribute](./01_ManageAttributes.md#create-an-attribute).
+- At least one additional attribute that is not yet assigned to the attribute set has been created, see [Create an attribute](./01_ManageAttributes.md#create-an-attribute).

 > [Info] By default, the *PIM Basic Set* attribute set has been predefined in the *Core1 Platform*.